Bishop Wicke Health & Rehab Center in Shelton, CT

 Pros

-• pro The entire staff is wonderful, including Wesley the mascot.
+• pro The entire staff is wonderful.

 • pro The staff have been very accommodating for family concerns or requests regarding care.

-• pro The recreation staff provides daily activities, music and crafts for residents.
+• pro The recreation staff provides daily activities, music, and crafts for residents.

 Cons